Keyfactor/remote-file-orchestrator/docsource/rfpem.md

 4. Single certificate stores with private key in an external file.
 5. Single certificate stores with certificate chain in the file and private key in an external file

 NOTE: PEM stores may only have one private key (internal or external) associated with the store, as only one certificate/chain/private key combination can be stored in a PEM store supported by RFPEM.
+Private keys will be stored in encrypted or unencrypted PKCS#8 format (BEGIN [ENCRYPTED] PRIVATE KEY) based on the Store Password set on the Keyfactor Command Certificate Store unless managing a PEM store that currently contains a private key in PKCS#1 format (BEGIN RSA PRIVATE KEY).
+Store password MUST be set to "No Password" if managing a store with a PKCS#1 private key.